dv-rastogi/DBMS-Project/Notes.md

 * Group admin specializes from User
 * 'Roles' followers and following
 * Blog tables consists of primary key writer, primary key: User id + Blog id
-* Tags tablee would be linked with Codeforces and Leetcode table ??
-(Indexing)
+* Tags tables would be linked with Codeforces and Leetcode table ??
+(Indexing) (Refer UserVsProblems.png)
 * A blog would have a tag and problem would have a tag
 * Solves would be a relation between Problems and User with verdicts, Language as attributes
 * Premium & Non premium would be a seperate table (Indexing)
 * Pending relationships is a one to many relationship from group admin to user
 * list of preferred User is a one to many relationship from recruiter to user
+* Leetcode data is updated everytime whenever a user logins else kept static.
+* Group is related to user with a 'member of' relationship with attribute date of joining & vvvv similarly for a programming organization to a user.
+* WE QUERY OVER DYNAMIC DATA.
+Static data like Strenght's and Weaknesses need not be queried.

 #### Entities